 In view of the carbon-neutrality objectives, Edison has invested in high-efficiency gasfired combined-cycle power plants (H-class CCGTs), which are indispensable for ensuring the stability of the electricity system and enabling the increasing integration of renewathermal power plants are also being studied, including CO2 capture and storage (CCS), which is effective on almost all CO2 emissions from a plant.

-On the occasion of its 140th anniversary, Edison confirmed its 2030 targets, revising the carbon intensity factor downwards, as well as presenting its ambitions for 2040, where it low-emission electricity production.
-Small the country's energy transition.
+On the occasion of its 140th anniversary, Edison confirmed its 2030 targets, revising the carbon intensity factor downwards, as well as the country's energy transition.
+Thanks to investments in renewable energies absolute emissions.